toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 Now that we have our 'toggle' value inside of Navigation, we can use that value to attach a conditional class to the component whenever 'toggle' is truthy.

-Whenever the user presses the hamburger menu inside the Header component, the Navigation component will receive that information.
+Whenever the user presses the hamburger button inside the Header component, the Navigation component will receive that information.
 We can now use CSS to pull a re-styled nav menu into the viewport, using the 'transform' property:

     @media screen and (max-width: 767px) {
       .main_nav {